Lucas-Gardini/aio-discord-bot/README.md

   </a>
 </p>

-> Simples discord bot that does everything a server needs
+> Simple discord bot that does everything a server needs

 ## Install